RenoyLakeman/RenoyLakeman/README.md

 - 👋 Hi, I’m @RenoyLakeman
 - 👀 I’m interested in ...
 Software engineering and Front end development
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Javscript and Python
 - 💞️ I’m looking to collaborate on ... front end projects
 - 📫 How to reach me ...renoylakeman@gmail.com